 \section{Background}

-We develop the background for the statement of the Monotone Secant Conjecture, defining flag varieties and their Schubert problems.
-Fix positive intgers $\alpha:=(a_1 < \cdots < a_k)$ and $n$ with $a_k<n$.
-A \demph{flag $\Edot$ of type $\alpha$} is a sequence of subspaces
+We develop the background for the statement of the monotone secant conjecture, defining flag varieties and their Schubert problems.
+More may be found in the book of Fulton~\cite{Fu97}.
+Fix positive integers $\DeCo{\adot}:=(a_1 < \cdots < a_k)$ and $n$ with $a_k<n$.
+A \demph{flag $\Edot$ of type $\adot$} is a sequence of subspaces